jmaggio14/imagepypelines/README.md

 	do_something_important()

-arg_trials = [
+arg_trials = [0, # the first positional will always be 0 in all permutations
-				0, # the first positional will always be 0 in all permutations ['a','b','c'], # trials for first positional arguments ['y','z'], # trials for third positional argument ]
+						['a','b','c'], # trials for second positional arguments ['u','w','x','y','z'], # trials for third positional argument ]

-kwarg_trials = {
+kwarg_trials = {'first':None, # this keyword will always be None in all permutations
-				'first':None, # this keyword will always be None in all permutations 'second':['I','J','K'], # trials for 'first' keyword argument 'third':['i','j','k'], # trials for 'first' keyword argument }
+								'second':['I','J','K'], # trials for 'first' keyword argument 'third':['i','j','k'], # trials for 'first' keyword argument }

 permuter = Permuter(*arg_trials,**kwarg_trials)
 for args,kwargs in permuter: